lanmuniao/cyber-security/README.md

 I track the path by process.name, process.pid, process.parent.pid.
 The result is dead end, the sysmon only record the log of AvastUI.exe.
 <img alt="" src="images/siem3.png">
 However, it give me some information, each time I paste the maliciou file, the explorer tried to create a file, the AvastUI.exe execute the AvastUI.exe, then use the command to display the page include the message.
 Leave the search bar blank, there is no other information I can find, so I search the avast log path online.
 C:\ProgramData\Avast Software\Avast\log.
 The file is editing by the avast, copy it to other place and open.
-I found
+In the AvastSvc.log, I found
 ```
 [2026-09-04 09:04:29.292] [notice ] [aavm       ] [ 4936: 6208] [CA66E3:3079] ProcessNewDetection: new detection
 [2026-09-04 09:04:29.292] [notice ] [aavm       ] [ 4936:21544] [CA66E3:1073] IdpWrapper::OnActionStarted(actionCode => 16384).
 [2026-09-04 09:04:29.295] [notice ] [aavm       ] [ 4936:21544] [CA66E3:1683] IdpWrapper::OnActionChange(finishedActionCode => 16384, finishedActionResult => 0, requestedActionCode => 4, flags => 0).
 [2026-09-04 09:04:29.295] [notice ] [aavm       ] [ 4936:21544] [CA66E3:1351] IdpWrapper::OnActionFinishedImpl(actionCode => 16384, actionResult => 0).
 ```
 Looks useless itn't it, only have the detection, actions.
 Wait, it did tell us on the time it is doing something.
-Not just put everything into the quarantine. (find the quarantine file path later)
+Not just put everything into the quarantine.
+In Cleaner.log, I found the logs of files had been quarantine.
+Seens the log did tell me what did it do, but I can't find the path where it store it, I have to search online.
-While we receive the alert, we can check there is something happen by SIEM.
-But we have to do futher investigation using the app log and other tools.
+They say the path is C:\ProgramData\Avast Software\Avast\chest, the index.xml is the quarantine files.
+I found the same values in <IDPBlob>, which should be the processed code.
+Then is the research of the way that no cheat, like no information online.
+I have to > right click on the file, select property, security, advance, aduit, principle (everyone), select edit.
+Then I can find this event with id 4663 in security log.
+This should be apply to the directories where store the sensitive or secret files, otherwise, will feel helpless when investigating an event.